A Survey on Multimodal Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we perform a survey of the existing MLLM literature and offer a broad view of its main directions, including three common techniques (M-IT, M-ICL, and M-CoT) and a general framework to build task-solving systems (LAVR).
-Moreover, we underscore the current research gaps to be filled and point out some promising research directions.
-We hope this survey can offer readers a clear picture of the current progress of MLLM and inspire more work.
+In this paper, we perform a survey of the existing MLLM literature and offer a broad view of its main directions, including the basic recipe and related extensions.
+Moreover, we underscore the current research gaps that need to be filled and point out some promising research directions.
+We hope this survey can offer readers a clear picture of the current progress of MLLM and inspire more works.